Gloucester County Institute of Technology: School Based Youth Services

-School Based Youth Services (SBYS) offers free counseling for teenagers between the ages of 13-19 who live in Gloucester County.
+School Based Youth Services (SBYS) offers free counseling for teenagers between the ages of 13 and 19 who live in Gloucester County.
 They also provide counseling for their family members.
 SBYS is open from 8AM to 8PM on Mondays to Thursdays and 8AM to 3PM on Fridays.
 SBYS provides counseling on a wide variety of topics, including drugs, stress, depression, sexual orientation, family problems, and others.
 SBYS also organizes recreational activities for the students of GCIT.

 Youth One Stop GED Program

 The Youth One Stop GED Program provides GED test preparation to out-of-school teens in Gloucester County.
-They work with teens between the ages of 16-21.
+They work with teens between the ages of 16–21.
 They also offer students recreational trips, community services, and other programs.
 The One Stop Youth Center is open from 8AM to 4PM Mondays to Thursdays.
 The One Stop Youth Center provides a monetary reward weekly for meeting their educational and attendance objectives.